-A deferred tax liability was recorded when CoNCERT sold its license and "Know-How" to Processa for stock in an Internal Revenue Code Section 351 transaction on March 19, 2018 (see Note 1 - Company Overview and Note 2 - Intangible Asset).
-A Section 351 transaction treats the acquisition of the license and Know-How for stock as a tax-free exchange.
+A deferred tax liability was recorded when Processa received CoNCERT's license and "Know-How" in exchange for Processa stock that had been issued in the Internal Revenue Code Section 351 Transaction on March 19, 2018.
+The Section 351 Transaction treats the acquisition of the license and Know-How for stock as a tax-free exchange.
 As a result, under ASC 740-10-25-51 Income Taxes, Processa recorded a deferred tax liability of \$3,037,147 for the acquired temporary difference between the financial reporting basis of approximately \$11,038,929 and the tax basis of approximately \$1,782.
 The deferred tax liability may be offset by the deferred tax assets resulting from 2017 and 2018 net operating losses.
-Under ACS 740-270 Income Taxes - Interim Reporting, the Company is required to project its 2018 federal and state effective income tax rate and apply it to the June 30, 2018 operating loss before income taxes.
+Under ACS 740-270 Income Taxes - Interim Reporting, the Company is required to project its 2018 federal and state effective income tax rate and apply it to the September 30, 2018 operating loss before income taxes.
 Based on the projection, the Company expects to recognize the tax benefit from the 2017 net operating loss carryover and the projected 2018 loss, which resulted in the recognition of a deferred tax benefit shown in the consolidated statements of operations for 2018.

 As required under ASC 740-270, Interim Financial Reporting, the Company has estimated its annual effective tax rate for the full fiscal year and applied that rate to its year-todate consolidated pre-tax ordinary loss before income taxes in determining its benefit for income taxes.
-The Company recorded a benefit for income taxes of approximately \$278,000 and \$0 for the three months ended June 30, 2018 and 2017, respectively, and \$559,000 and \$0 for the six months ended June 30, 2018 and 2017, respectively.
+The Company recorded a benefit for income taxes of approximately \$212,000 and \$0 for the three months ended September 30, 2018 and 2017, respectively, and \$771,000 and \$0 for the nine months ended September 30, 2018 and 2017, respectively.